Dog grooming

 A groomer brushing a Golden Retriever.

 Dog grooming refers to the hygienic care of a dog, a process by which a dog's physical appearance is altered or enhanced.
 A dog groomer (or simply "groomer") is a professional that is responsible for maintaining a dog’s hygiene and appearance by offering services such as bathing, brushing, hair trimming, nail clipping, and ear cleaning.

 Similarly to grooming humans and other animals, grooming dogs is an act of service to aid the dog in its course of shedding its fur, trimming its nails and tending to any skin concerns.
 The act of care may require different tools, such as clippers, shears and brushes.
-Dog grooming can be done in a household setting with cursory knowledge of the act, yet dog salons, with professionally trained dog groomers, can provide a more thorough service, especially for certain long haired breeds.
+Dog grooming can be done in a household setting with cursory knowledge of the act, yet dog salons or mobile grooming trailers and vans, with professionally trained dog groomers, can provide a more thorough service, especially for certain long haired breeds.

 The earliest record of grooming dogs was found to be between 1500 and 1600 A.D.
-Throughout history working dogs were groomed for work efficiency, while cosmetic grooming later grew popular in 16th Century Europe.
+Throughout history working dogs were groomed for work efficiency, while cosmetic grooming later grew popular in 16th century Europe.